 The 300-foot-deep gorge was carved by the Crooked River and is backdropped by the Cascade Mountains, creating a breathtaking scene.
 The basalt canyon is crossed by three bridges (one of which you can walk onto for fabulous views) and features a few informational plaques.

-Pro Tip: In the summer, visitors can get an adrenaline rush when the scenic viewpoint transforms into one of the fun Bend attractions: a bungee jumping site.
+Pro Tip: During the summer in Oregon, visitors can get an adrenaline rush when the scenic viewpoint transforms into one of the fun Bend attractions: a bungee jumping site.

-#15 Eat and Shop in the Old Mill District
+#15 Eat and Shop in the Bend Old Mill District

 The revitalized Old Mill District is a hub of entertainment – and shopping, eating and playing in the Old Mill District are top things to do in Bend, Oregon.